giantswarm/gs-product-toolkit/issue-report-app/README.md

 4. **Frontend not loading**
    - Ensure the UI is built: `cd ui && npm run build`
    - Check that the server is running on port 3001

+5. **Status updates failing**
+   - Verify your token has `write:org` permissions
+   - Check that the target status exists in your project
+   - Ensure issues are not Epic type (Epics cannot have status changed)

 ### Debug Mode